 Suzen Tekla Kruglnska is a freelance writer, editor, researcher, podcaster, and photographer.
-Her writing has been published in The New York Times, Slate, Salon, and Discover Magazine, where she was a reporter and senior editor, interviewed at least seven Nobel Laureates, and where she edited a science humor column that was nominated for a National Magazine Award under her tenure.
+Her writing has been published in The New York Times, Slate, Salon, and Discover Magazine, where she was a reporter and senior editor, interviewed eight Nobel Laureates, and where she edited a science humor column that was nominated for a National Magazine Award under her tenure.
 She has been a radio host at three community stations, as both a talk show host and a music DJ, and loves guesting on podcasts.
 She’s also worked in the field of mental healthcare and at arty music non-profits.

 She is currently completely submerged in a podcast that looks at ever two minutes and thirty-seven seconds of Stanley Kubrick’s horror masterpiece, The Shining.